Chinese Shadow Puppetry

 Shadow puppetry was related to politics.
 In Beijing, for example, during the reign of Emperor Kangxi, this folk art was so popular that there were eight generously paid puppeteers in one prince's mansion.
 When the Manchu rulers spread their rule to various parts of China, they brought the puppet show with them to make up for the fact that they could not appreciate local entertainment due to language barriers.
 From 1796 to 1800, the government forbade the public showing of puppet shows to prevent the spreading of peasant uprising at the time.
 It was not until 1821 that shadow puppet shows gained some vigor.

-Today, shadow puppetry shows face extinction like other traditional art forms such as Nuo Drama.
+Today, the show faces extinction like other traditional art forms such as Nuo Drama.

 Features of Shadow Puppet Show